 10 Natural Ways to Repel Mosquitoes

-When summer approaches and mosquito season comes, all my family get bitten like crazy.
-I like to make my own natural home made mosquito spray which is a natural bug repellent as I don’t like to use the conventional products that contain nasty and harmful chemical ingredients.
-Therefore I’ve brought to you natural solutions, which are the best and healthiest ways to keep mosquitoes off anyone.
+When summer arrives and mosquito season comes, all my family gets bitten like crazy.
+I like to make my own natural homemade mosquito spray which is a natural bug repellent as I don’t like to use the commercial products that contain nasty and harmful chemical ingredients.
+Therefore you’ll find here natural solutions to repel mosquitoes, which are the best and healthiest ways to keep them off anyone.

 Here are natural ways that will help you to keep the mosquitoes away:

 It is very easy to make your own mosquito spray – it literally takes just a few seconds to mix it and it’s a great alternative to the conventional mosquito repellents that are full with harmful chemicals.

 30-50 drops of one or more of the following essential oils: citronella, lemongrass, peppermint, eucalyptus, basil, rosemary, tea tree, geranium, lavender and thyme.
 The more oils you use, the stronger the spray will be.

 An empty spray container